-To have your college waive the tuition and fees, you must fill out a FAFSA or TASFA form and give the college registrar written proof from DFPS of your eligibility for the program.
+To have your college waive the tuition and fees, you must fill out a FAFSA or TASFA financial aid application form and give the college registrar written proof from DFPS of your eligibility for the program.
 To find out more about how to get that proof, contact a PAL worker.
-See page 15 for information about how to contact PAL workers.
+See page 23 for information about how to contact PAL workers.
 The State Tuition and Fee Waiver does not cover living expenses, such as the dorm or your books and supplies.

 Warning: Be sure your college has a copy of your tuition waiver and that it is listed on your financial aid award letter and your bill for school.
 You should submit another copy of the tuition waiver if it is not.
-This seems to be a problem and several former foster youth end up having to repay financial aid or must get a loan instead.
+It is up to you to make sure the school does not charge you for tuition and documents when you have a tuition waiver.
+Some foster youth had to repay financial aid or had other problems because the school was not including the tuition waiver when calculating their financial aid and their tuition and fees bill.